aws-samples/aws-cdk-examples/python/iot-msk-lambda-pipeline/README.md

 <!--END STABILITY BANNER-->

 ## Overview
-Creates an AWS Lambda function, an Iot Core topic rule destination and an MSK cluster with the Python language bindings for CDK.
+Creates an Iot Core topic rule destination and an MSK cluster with the Python language bindings for CDK.
 The Iot Core message gets routed to an MSK topic.
-The Lambda function is triggered when an MSK topic message is created.

 ![alt text](./architecture.png "Resources created with CDK")